Nestled between reef and rainforest in the famed Tropical North QLD region, this coastal resort town is an irresistible holiday destination.

 Port Douglas golf courses

-If you’re a fan of chasing a little white ball, you simply have to pack the clubs when visiting.
-Port Douglas is home to a few amazing golf courses that combine lush fairways with sparkling scenery.
+If you’re a fan of chasing a little white ball, you simply must pack the clubs when visiting.
+Port Douglas is home to a few amazing golf courses that combine first-rate fairways with sparkling scenery.
 Among them is Palmer Sea Reef, ranked in Australia’s top 100 layouts.

 Rex Smeal Park